WGS Extract Development Team

 Latest Releases you can install on the supported platforms are:

 These are just the installer scripts.
 You need to download, unpack and run the installer for your OS.
 See the Installation Section in the user manual for details about installing on your platform.
 See the v4 Release Notes in the installation directory for more information about the updates in the current release.
 You should periodically re-run the installer to update to the latest release in the track you select.
+There is information available on how to use hashes to verify the Installer you download.

-• When installing or updating, you may see the message “44.2: syntax error: invalid arithmetic operator” when checking for the latest program package.
+• (Beta only) When installing or updating, you may see the message “44.2: syntax error: invalid arithmetic operator” when checking for the latest program package.
 No worry.
 When we next update the installer package, it will fix this error and allow the program package to update.
 We will not update the program package before the installer is fixed for this error.

 Still waiting for your WGS test results?
 Want to get started today?
 See the International Genome Sample Resource (1K Genome archive) for BAM or CRAM files that you can download and play with to learn the tool while waiting for your results.

 This tool is designed to be a simple, push-button manipulation of WGS files from any source.
 It hides the installation and scripting of complex bioinformatic tools and automatically adapts based on the data within your files.
-For more control over your pipeline, either learn to use the underlying tools directly or seek out a Galaxy server (such as UseGalaxy).
+For more control over your pipeline, either learn to use the underlying tools or seek out a Galaxy server (such as UseGalaxy).

 The tool acronym is WGSE and pronounced as “wig-see”.
 We encourage that use in conversation.

-There is a separate Facebook group for Developers and Alpha testers where bleeding edge issues are discussed and tested before wider availability.
+There is a separate Facebook group for WGSE Developers and Alpha testers where bleeding edge issues are discussed and tested before wider availability.
 Developer’s should visit the main GitHub WGS Extract Developers Code Repository as well.
-Development issues, code bugs and limitations should be raised in the development issues section so they are tracked till resolved in a release.
+Development issues, Alpha code bugs and limitations should be raised in the development issues section so they are tracked till resolved in a release.
 If you want to take a stab at modifying and improving the code, then the manual contains many suggested improvements.
 If the latest release is not checked in to GitHub, simply download and install the latest DEVelopers release and start from there.
 Look in the Program folder for the Python source files.

 Supported Platforms